Trollhunters: Tales of Arcadia: Season 1

-Part 2
+Season 2

 With Jim trapped in the Darklands, his friends race to rescue him.
 With Jim out of the Darklands, he faces repercussions for his actions by going in.
 Blinky deals with old family wounds as the rest of Trollmarket deals with a possible mole among them.
 Things are not made easier when Steve Palchuk and Eli Pepperjack begin to stumble upon Jim's double life, on top of the pressures of high school.

-Part 3
+Season 3

-It's the end of sophomore year at Arcadia High: Jim's double life has taken its toll on his mother as Claire experiences trouble from an ancient sorceress.
+It's the end of sophomore year at Arcadia High.
+Jim's double life has taken its toll on his mother as Claire experiences trouble from an ancient sorceress.
 Gunmar has taken control of the Heartstone Trollmarket.
 The great wizard Merlin turns Jim into a half troll.